PGgit08/GameEngineTS/readme.md

 - render(): void ->  called durign frame update and should be used for rendering

 ## Graphics
 The Mesh class is the main graphics item in the engine.
 It takes in a Geometry class specifying the verticies that make up the Mesh and a Material class specifying the color/texture and other material features of the Mesh.
-The MeshComponent class is a Component that can take in a Mesh and it can be linked to an Entity to render a Mesh that belongs to the Entity.
+The Sprite class is what gets used by the user.
+A SpriteComponent gets fed with a Sprite which can inputs an optional Texture, rendering Frame, and other optional information such as custom Geometry and origin for pivot.
+The AnimatedSprite class is an extension of the Sprite class which can be used to form Sprite animations given a configuration that specifies the order of Frames to use for the animation and time per frame (config is called AnimatedSpriteConfig).

 ## Managers
 A Manager is a singleton class that stores instances of GameObjects with unique names that can be retrieved and modified.